A Writer's Odyssey

-A Writer's Odyssey (刺杀小说家) is a 2021 Chinese action-adventure fantasy film directed and written by Lu Yang and produced by Ning Hao.
-The film was released February 12, 2021, on the Lunar New Year.
+A Writer's Odyssey (刺杀小说家) is a 2021 Chinese action-adventure fantasy film directed and written by Lu Yang and produced by Ning Hao, starring Lei Jiayin, Yang Mi, Dong Zijian, Yu Hewei, and Guo Jingfei.
+The film was released February 12, 2021, on Chinese New Year.
 The film is based on Shuang Xuetao's novel of the same name, and its sequel Godslayer.

 Plot

 The film follows Guan Ning as he searches for his daughter, believing her to be kidnapped by human traffickers.
 Soon, a powerful corporation contacts him and offers to find his daughter if he assassinates Lu Kongwen, a young novelist.
 The plot of his novel involves a young hero attempting to overthrow Redmane, their tyrannical ruler.
 Somehow, the novel appears to be impacting life in the real world, and the CEO, who suspects it as his bane, wants Lu dead.